AUAP/AP2018/class09/class09.md

 https://www.googleapis.com/customsearch/v1?key=YOURKEY&cx=YOURID&imgSize=small&q=warhol+flowers

-8. If you want to work with the advanced code, you need:
+8. [Advanced] If you want to work with the advanced code, you need:
 - uncomment line 35-42
 - if you are using Google chrome, please install an extra add on and then restart the browser and turn it on: [Allow-Control-Allow-Original:*](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) (it is because the image is hosted with different domain, the current browser does not allow you to manipulate an image in this way.
 You can either install this add on or do server side programming like using node.js)
 - It seems working fine on Firefox (at least for my browser), perhaps you may need to restart the browser